antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 It has been shown that genome aberrations gains and losses do not completely overlap wit  hypermutation.

-Q: Can you think of a reason why this does not correspond ?
+Q: Can you think of a reason why this does not correspond?